zamoose/LB-Colorbox/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= Where are the settings? =

-An answer to that question.
+Under Settings->ColorBox

 = What about foo bar? =